 Tree canopy provides shade, carbon sequestration, and heat island mitigation.
-Tree canopy size is [determined] calculated at 20 years of growth, as defined by the Planning Board's Trees Technical Manual [approved by the Planning Board], as amended.
+Tree canopy size is determined at 20 years of growth, as defined by the Trees Technical Manual approved by the Planning Board, as amended.

 6. Plant Distance from Paved Surface